 #AIDSMemoryUK asked Gus Cairns at HIV information Charity NAM to clarify the figures.
-His finding on asking PHE – Public Health England – were worse than we expected.
+His finding – based on data from Public Health England – were worse than we expected.

 Further, PrEP was announced by many at that time as the sole reason for the drop in gay (white) men but even that needs further examining.
 It is a contributing factor and an accelerator but Cairns quotes from Public Health England analysis that HIV diagnoses in gay men who were born in England have been falling since 2014.
 It states that the fall in HIV diagnoses prior to PrEP can be attributed to more frequent testing as well as putting 90% of those diagnosed with HIV on treatment within less than a year.